openharmony/docs/en/application-dev/connectivity/http-request.md

 To use related APIs, you must declare the **ohos.permission.INTERNET** permission.

+For details about how to apply for permissions, see [Access Control Development](../security/accesstoken-guidelines.md).

 The following table describes the related APIs.

 | API                                       | Description                                               |